magnesiumlabs/lasco/src/background-image/README.md

 # Background Image

-Utilities for applying background image of an element.
+Utilities for applying `background-image` to an element.

 ## Usage